alphagov/govuk-prototype-kit/docs/documentation/updating-the-kit.md

 If your prototype does not work, compare the new `package.json` file to the `package.json` file in the backup you made in step 3.
 Run `npm install PACKAGE-NAME` for each package that's missing in the new file.

+## Gulp error message

+If you use a GDS managed device, you no longer have permission to run Gulp (a JavaScript toolkit used by Prototype Kit).
+We’ve updated the Prototype Kit so if you install it now, it runs Gulp without having to install it separately.

+If you want to run an existing prototype made before July 2021, you may see an error message about not having permission to run Gulp.

+To fix this:

+1. open a code editor, like Atom
+2. from your prototype project folder, open the ‘start.js’ file
+3. go to the line that starts with: `var gulp = spawn`
+4. replace the entire line with:

+`var gulp = spawn ('node', ['./node_modules/gulp/bin/gulp.js', '--log-level', '-L'])`

+5. save the file

+If you need to restart the Prototype Kit after the fix:

+1. in your [terminal](https://govuk-prototype-kit.herokuapp.com/docs/install/requirements.md#terminal), `cd` to your prototype folder
+2. run `npm start`

 ## Get help

 You can: